kubeshop/tracetest/docs/docs/cli/creating-data-stores.md

   isDefault: true
 ```

-> Consider reading about [how to use the OTEL collector](../configuration/connecting-to-data-stores/opentelemetry-collector.md) to send traces to your tracetest instance.
+> Consider reading about [how to use the OTEL collector](../configuration/connecting-to-data-stores/opentelemetry-collector.md) to send traces to your Tracetest instance.

-## Apply configuration
+## Apply Configuration

 To apply the configuration, you need a [configured CLI](./configuring-your-cli.md) pointed to the instance you want to apply the data store.
 Then you just have to enter: